Aerosol Dispensers Directive

 The ADD 75/324/EEC includes specific requirements related to flammability and pressure hazard as well as a general obligation to analyse all hazards which could apply to a particular aerosol product.
 Based on such an analysis, the aerosol dispenser is designed, constructed and tested accordingly and meets the appropriate safety requirements concerning its use.

 For example every aerosol product must be tested in a hot water bath (50°C), or an approved equivalent alternative, to guarantee that the aerosol dispenser is sufficiently pressure-resistant and remains virtually hermetically sealed.
-To help fulfill these obligations, FEA is also developing industry standards and guidance for both members (free of charge) and non-members.
+To help fulfil these obligations, FEA is also developing industry standards and guidance for both members (free of charge) and non-members.